bodenr/errors/Readme.md

 [![Build Status](https://secure.travis-ci.org/bodenr/errors.png)](http://travis-ci.org/bodenr/errors)
 # errors

-JSErrors is a comprehensive and robust, yet lightweight, set of error utilities for [node.js](http://nodejs.org) enabling you to _do_ errors more effectively.
+Errors is a comprehensive and robust, yet lightweight, set of error utilities for [node.js](http://nodejs.org) enabling you to _do_ errors more effectively.

 ## Features